 - Read the MSA Booklet.

-- Then choose your assessment pathway and start collecting the document required for skilled migration assessment.
+- Then choose your assessment pathway and collect the document required for skilled migration assessment.

 - Read the Applicant User Guidelines carefully.

-- Create your account with Engineers Australia if you don’t have an account in it; otherwise, go to step 5.
+- Create your account with Engineers Australia if you don’t have an account; otherwise, go to step 5.

 - Login to my portal for further process.

-- Start submitting all the documents needed and fill the required field.
+- Start submitting all the documents needed and fill in the required field.

-Applying the correct assessment pathway can save you extra waiting time and extra fees, and the assessment is also ready in time.
-If you are unsure about your document and process of skilled assessment, then we cdrwritersaustralia help you prepare your assessment.
-Engineers Australia no longer accepts paper-based applications.
-If previously you have done a paper-based application, then please visit Frequently asked questions.
+Applying the correct assessment pathway can save you extra waiting time and additional fees, and the assessment is also ready on time.
+If you need clarification on your document and the process of skilled assessment, then we, at CDRWritersAustralia, will help you prepare your assessment.
+Engineers Australia no longer accepts paper-based applications, and please visit the Engineers Australia official page if you have made a paper-based application.

-The information provided by you may be matching with the Australian Government.
-A skills assessment authority is an organization that checks your skills and sets you to work in a relevant occupation.
-Obtaining a suitable skills assessment is mandatory for some visa subclasses and may be requested for others.
-You must read all of the information about the visa you are planning to apply for.
-This allows you to determine if you need to submit a skills assessment and when you need to obtain it.
+The information provided by you may match that of the Australian Government.
+A skills assessment authority is an organization that checks your skills and sets you up to work in a relevant occupation.
+A suitable skills assessment is mandatory for some visa subclasses and may be requested for others.
+You must read all the information about the visa you plan to apply for.
+This allows you to determine if you need to submit a skills assessment and when to obtain it.
 The MSA program is for migration purposes only.

-You are eligible to apply for the MSA program if your occupation is listed on the MLTSSL or the STSOL on the Australian Government’s Department of Home Affairs website.
+You can apply for the MSA program if your occupation is listed on the MLTSSL or the STSOL on the Australian Government’s Department of Home Affairs website.
 If relevant to your qualification and apprenticeship and also relevant to your employment.
 The MSA program is for migration purposes only.